FAIMS/faimsWebsite/_posts/2017/2017-08-30-Streamwatch_Australian_Museum.md

 <hr/>

-Last month FAIMS had a chance to sit down with Gregory McDonald from Streamwatch at the Australian Museum to talk about using FAIMS Mobile for their citizen science project.
+In June FAIMS had a chance to sit down with Gregory McDonald from Streamwatch at the Australian Museum to talk about using FAIMS Mobile for their citizen science project.

 Streamwatch is a citizen science water quality monitoring program that empowers community groups to monitor and protect the health of local waterways.